Learn how to brand yourself on LinkedIn and boost your LinkedIn profile views in this interview with LinkedIn profile specialist, Kait LeDonne.

 So when we create an article like, here’s five things to have in your personal brand toolkit, to me it feels elementary, or obvious, or, you know, is this such a kindergarten approach to content?
 Maybe I should be doing thesis statements on the nuances of personal branding.

 No, that is not the case.
-I will have you know that within the two hours I posted that article, the personal brand toolkit.
-I have had comments come across or it’s like, you are a genius.
+Within the two hours that I posted that article, the personal brand toolkit, I have had comments come across or it’s like, you are a genius.
 Kate, like this, is so helpful.
 This is so smart.

 Remember, you’re not writing for your peers or other industry experts.
 You’re writing for your audience.
 And this is the last thing I’ll say.
 You will always have an audience because there always be people that know less than you.